Vancouver Public Library: Branches

-Central branch
+Central Library

-Consolidating Vancouver Public Library's Central Branch, Federal Office Tower, and retail and service facilities, the Library Square occupies a city block in Downtown Vancouver.
+The Library Square facility consolidates the Vancouver Public Library's Central Library, a federal office tower, and retail and service facilities.
+It occupies a city block in Downtown Vancouver.
 Centred on the block, the library is a nine-story rectangular box containing book stacks and services, surrounded by a free-standing, elliptical, colonnaded wall featuring reading and study areas that are accessed by bridges spanning skylit light wells.
 The building is located in the eastern portion of the Vancouver Central Business District.
-The address of the library is 350 West Georgia Street, and the Federal office tower is addressed at 300 West Georgia Street.
-Levels 8 and 9 were previously leased to the Provincial government.
-Their address was 360 West Georgia Street.
+The address of the library is 350 West Georgia Street.
+Levels 8 and 9 were previously leased to the provincial government.

-VPL Central branch internal glass facade overlooks an enclosed concourse formed by a second elliptical wall that defines the east side of the site.
+The VPL Central Library internal glass facade overlooks an enclosed concourse formed by a second elliptical wall that defines the east side of the site.
 This glass-roofed concourse serves as an entry foyer to the library and the more lively pedestrian activities at ground level.
 Public spaces surrounding the library form a continuous piazza with parking located below grade.
 The building's exterior resembles the current appearance of the Colosseum in Rome.

-Adjacent to the Central Branch is Library Square, a public square is bordered by Robson Street, Homer Street, West Georgia Street, and Hamilton Street.
-Across West Georgia Street is Canada Post.
-Across Hamilton Street is the CBC Regional Broadcast Centre Vancouver.
-Across Homer street is The Centre in Vancouver for the Performing Arts, (formerly The Ford Centre for the Performing Arts) designed by Moshe Safdie as a complementary building to library square.
-The Library Square Project was the largest capital project ever undertaken by the City of Vancouver.
-The decision to build the project came after a favourable public referendum in November 1990.
-The City then held a design competition to choose a design for the new building.
+Adjacent to the Central Library is Library Square, a public square is bordered by Robson Street, Homer Street, West Georgia Street, and Hamilton Street.
+Across Homer street is the Centre in Vancouver for the Performing Arts (formerly The Ford Centre for the Performing Arts), designed by Moshe Safdie as a complementary building to Library Square.
+The Library Square project was the largest capital project ever undertaken by the City of Vancouver.
+The decision to carry out the project came after a favourable public referendum in November 1990.
+The city then held a design competition to choose a design for the new building.
 The design by Safdie and DA Architects was by far the most radical design and yet was the public favourite.
 70% of the public liked the Safdie scheme as a "unique, imaginative, exciting, interesting building."
-The inclusion of the 21 story office tower in the design was required in order to pay for it and as part of a deal with the federal government to obtain the land; the federal government has a long term lease on the high rise office tower portion of the project.
+The inclusion of the 21-storey office tower in the design was required in order to pay for the project and as part of a deal with the federal government to obtain the land; the federal government has a long-term lease on the high rise office tower portion of the project.
 Construction began in early 1993 and was completed in 1995.
-In the year following the new library's opening, library visitors increased by 800,000.
+In the year following the new library's opening, library visits increased by 800,000.